CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus: INTRODUCTION

 \section{INTRODUCTION}

-Capturing and reconstructing real-world environments in 3D is increasingly essential for domains ranging from aerial imaging and disaster response to medicine, cultural heritage, and robotic navigation \cite{li_cross-view_2025,gomes_3d_2014,hasselman_arephotography_2023,schieber_semantics-controlled_2024,tang_dronesplat_2025,yu_magnoramas_2021}.
-3D representations, like \ac{gs} \cite{kerbl_3d_2023} provide detailed, explorable models that support simulation, remote mission planning and operator decision making, especially in drone and robot captures.
-In disaster response, rapid situational awareness is critical because teams often need actionable 3D maps within minutes rather than hours.
-Full-scene reconstruction can be computationally costly, time-consuming, and unnecessary when only specific \acs{poi} are operationally relevant.
-Focusing reconstruction on mission-critical regions rather than entire environments cuts processing time and memory requirements and enables faster deployment and decision-making in time-sensitive operations.
+Capturing and reconstructing real-world environments in 3D is increasingly essential for domains ranging from aerial imaging and disaster response \cite{li_cross-view_2025} to medicine \cite{yu_magnoramas_2021}, cultural heritage \cite{hasselman_arephotography_2023}, and robotic navigation \cite{tang_dronesplat_2025}.
+3D representations such as \ac{gs} \cite{kerbl_3d_2023} provide detailed explorable models that can support simulation and remote mission planning, especially for robotic captures \cite{chen2025splat,chen2025grad}.
+In disaster response, rapid situational awareness is critical, as rescue teams often need actionable 3D maps within seconds.
+Full-scene reconstruction can be computationally costly, time-consuming, and unnecessary when only specific semantic regions, denoted as \acp{poi}, are operationally relevant; see Fig. \ref{fig:teaser}\footnote{Staged data captured with an Intel RealSense D456 RGB-D camera mounted on a custom drone platform.
+License plate anonymized in post-processing.}.
+Although semantic cues can localize relevant areas, our goal is not complete semantic reconstruction of the entire scene, but rather computational prioritization of a task-relevant \ac{poi}.

-To further optimize such pipelines, especially in drone-based visual captures, \ac{poi} selection can be a valuable strategy to focus on relevant areas.
-During capture, a \ac{poi} typically guides the camera towards a specific object or region.
-When constructing 3D representations from these images, \ac{poi} metadata can continue to play a role, informing downstream semantic segmentation tasks, guiding training prioritization, or supporting scene understanding.
-While learning-based 3D representations of the entire scene often require significant training overhead, integrating \ac{poi} awareness can streamline this process.
-Currently, semantic approaches allowing the extraction of \ac{poi} objects often suffer from outliers (floaters), see Fig. \ref{fig:teaser}.

-For scene refinement, active view selection \cite{li_activesplat_2025,jiang_fisherrf_2023} is the standard method.
-However, these approaches typically optimize the entire scene.
-Optimizing only specific parts is usually not done, and post-processing approaches suffer from outliers (floaters) \cite{schieber_semantics-controlled_2024,hu_sagd_2024,ye_gaussian_2024}.
-Semantic segmentation can be used to optimize particular parts, but incorporating these often introduces computational overhead.
-Although semantic \ac{gs} offers sufficient fidelity to support selective refinement, it is generally applied to the entire scene \cite{schieber_semantics-controlled_2024,ye_gaussian_2024,lyu_gaga_2024}.
-This extends the overall runtime for initial reconstruction.